agg23/openfpga-NES/README.md

 ### Dock Support

 Core supports four players/controllers via the Analogue Dock.
 To enable four player mode, turn on `Use Multitap` setting.
+This is also required to enable to use the Analogizer SNAC PCEngine Multitap.

 ### Mappers